 In most areas of life, technology has helped to create fast, seamless and highly personalised experiences.
 But when it comes to money management, technology is getting in the way.

 Many financial advisers and wealth managers are frustrated with the wrap platforms or investment technology that they use.
-Integration is painful and expensive.
+Integration is painful and costly.
 Admin staff waste time rekeying data between systems.
 And clients can end up paying for a service that they’re not really happy with.

-Meanwhile, young and ambitious fintechs struggle to get to market because of solutions that expensive to use and difficult to build on.
+Meanwhile, young and ambitious fintechs struggle to get to market because of solutions that are expensive to use and difficult to build on.